 Egg Dance was a country dance that was named after an Easter game.
 The dancers moved between the eggs but avoid damaging them.
 This kind of dance was also very commonly performed during festivals and large celebrations.

-Most medieval dances had moves in common.
-The very basic movements included single steps where the dancer starts with the left foot, then taking one step forward to bring the right foot forward meeting it single-back.
-Meanwhile, a single-back step starts with the right foot, taking one step backward then bringing the left foot back to meet the right foot.
+Most medieval dances had moved in common.
+The very basic movements included single steps where the dancer starts with the left foot, then takes one step forward to bring the right foot forward meeting it single-back.
+Meanwhile, a single-back step starts with the right foot, taking one step backward and then bringing the left foot back to meet the right foot.

-Other popular moves in medieval dances were the Bransle steps where the dancer steps in the specific direction and brings the other foot together, and the Slip step where the performer does a side-way skipping step.
+Other popular moves in medieval dances were the Bransle steps where the dancer steps in a specific direction and brings the other foot together, and the Slip step where the performer does a side-way skipping step.
 There are still several other steps depending on the type of medieval dance.
-Another thing the medieval dances had in common were the bows and curtseys.
+Another thing the medieval dances had in common was the bows and curtseys.

 Medieval dance music varied with the different kinds of dances.
 The earlier medieval dances had musical instruments and singing as music to the dances.
-Later on, some only used music instrumental variations with the use of jingles, bells, long and side drums, kettle drums, tabors and tambourines.
-While others only had singing as music to the dances.
+Later on, some only used music instrumental variations with the use of jingles, bells, long and side drums, kettle drums, tabors, and tambourines.

 There were various dances during the medieval period.
-Unfortunately, very little evidence were recorded except those that were captured in paintings and other literary works that survived over time.
-Some of the medieval dance names such as Carole, Estampie and Saltarello had been known since the middle ages and were handed from generation to generation.
+Unfortunately, very little evidence was recorded except those that were captured in paintings and other literary works that survived over time.
+Some of the medieval dance names such as Carole, Estampie, and Saltarello had been known since the middle ages and were handed from generation to generation.

-The Medieval Dance of Death was a painting that showed death in a long chain-dance.
-It was 30-meter width life-size painting that depicted 24 human beings from different social classes.
+The Medieval Dance of Death was a painting that showed death in a long chain dance.
+It was a 30-meter width life-size painting that depicted 24 human beings from different social classes.
 They were dancing around in procession and were calling people to dance.
 However, the painting also depicted that those who were invited to dance declined to dance.